 The Governing Body works closely with the Headteacher in the management of the school.
 It meets regularly once each half term with additional sub-committee meetings to discuss matters such as financial management, curriculum issues, maintenance of the building and personnel.
 The minutes of meetings and other documents are available to all parents/carers.
 Please enquire at the school office.
 The Governors are always happy to talk with parents/carers about any matters relating to school and their children.
-A governor photo board is displayed in the main entrance to the school and there is a governors' tab on the school website.
+A governor photo board is displayed in the main entrance to the school.